Information about Summer Studentships in CME 2016

 Students from all Universities are welcome to apply.

-The application process is now open.
-To apply please submit:
+The application process is CURRENTLY OPEN.

-- a completed application form (.doc)
+- Complete the application form (.docx)

-Project Titles and Supervisors
+Project Titles and Supervisors for 2016

-The project titles and supervisors are listed below.
 For more details please download the project summary document (pdf):

 - Meeting the needs of patients with advanced heart failure in NI: how do we do?
 (Dr Carol Stone)